AVOID RISKS WITH TOP QUALITY BIO HAZARD KITS FOR YOUR LAB

 Potentially contaminated laboratory waste including human or animal cultures and culture dishes and devices used in lab work

 Potentially infectious surgery or autopsy specimens or tissues

 Potentially contaminated body parts, fluids, carcasses, blood or blood products, and all the equipment used to handle these

-Medical waste involving sharps and other devices used for diagnosis, treatment, or immunization of humans or animals
+Medical waste involving sharps and other devices used for diagnosis, treatment, or immunisation of humans or animals

 Biohazardous waste disposal

 Be sure to follow all regulations and check with local sanitary agencies for approval before disposal of biohazardous waste.
 In general, solid waste should be sterilized before disposal.
 Liquid waste must be inactivated using appropriate chemical disinfection before discharge to the sanitary sewer.